Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Eric Holmes Link

-Jacob Kaltenbach currently teaches college composition within the School of General Education.
+Jacob Kaltenbach currently teaches college composition within the School of Multidisciplinary and Professional Studies.
 He has taught in both humanities and composition and served for several years on the University Assessment Committee.
 He previously served in teaching and administrative capacities with Nottingham University, the University of Colorado at Denver, and the University of Washington in Seattle, among other institutions.

 Education: Phd, MA, Cardiff University (then University of Wales, Cardiff)